GOMC-WSU/py-MCMD/README.md

 		This tool is used to combine the dcd files for the hybrid simulations.
 		This is not required for the when only combining the
 		'GOMC-only', or 'NAMD-only' data.

+	rel_path_to_NAMD_and_GOMC_folders : string
+		The relative path to the main NAMD and GOMC folders which contain all the individual simulations.
+This is also where the run_NAMD_GOMC.py file is located, as it build the NAMD and GOMC folders in the same directory.

 - (4) Assuming that you have the packages installed or running anaconda env, if not install them.
 Then run :